Specialized Foster Care – Frequently Asked Questions

 What is the Catholic Charities Specialized Foster Care Program?

 Catholic Charities Specialized Foster Care is a private foster care provider, matching children who are in the custody of County Children and Youth agencies with our foster families.
-Our purpose is to provide a temporary, safe, nurturing home for children and teens who have been the victims of abuse or neglect due to their family’s inability or unwillingness to care for them.
+Our purpose is to provide a temporary, safe, nurturing home for children and teens who have been the victims of abuse or neglect due to their family’s inability to care for them.

 Who are special needs children?